david-browning/Queue-Game-Library/Docs/Bootstrapper File.md

 14 Bytes: Reserved.
 XX Bytes: Preferences directory.
 This can be an absolute path or a relative
     path beginning with a valid relative specifier.
 The path may or may not include a null terminator.
+These are two byte characters.
 02 Bytes: Number of characters for the content directory.
 14 Bytes: Reserved.
 YY Bytes: Content store directory.
 This can be an absolute path or a relative
     path beginning with a valid relative specifier.
 The path may or may not include a null terminator.
+These are two byte characters.

 ## Relative Specifiers: